 - Blowing Rocks Preserve is located in Hobe Sound on narrow Jupiter Island, a barrier island between the Indian River Lagoon and the ocean.

-ACCOMMODATION: Jupiter Beach Resort & Spa has a private beach, poolside bar, onsite restaurants and spa, and other top-tier amenities
+A great option is the Jupiter Beach Resort & Spa has a private beach, poolside bar, onsite restaurants and spa, and other top-tier amenities.

 - Enjoy the very diverse wildlife: with more than 200 species of birds, raccoons, river otters, dolphins, and manatees and if you are lucky, you can also spot bobcats and Florida panthers.

-- Go Island hop: Go on a boat tour to visit the hundreds of islands.
+- Go Island hop: Go on a boat tour to visit hundreds of islands.

 - Go camping: on one of the designed islands.